 The Science Olympiad USA Foundation is a 509a3 nonprofit organization formed to support the mission of Science Olympiad, Inc. Fiscal conservancy and smart investing from Day One in 1984 allowed early savings to grow to a point where the Foundation can begin giving back.
 Beginning in the 2022-2023 academic year, the Science Olympiad USA Foundation will focus its support on four main categories:

-Science Olympiad Founders' Scholarships for high achieving Science Olympiad seniors - five $10,000 awards annually - application period, Spring 2023, awards announced May 2023
+Science Olympiad Founders' Scholarships for high achieving Science Olympiad seniors - five $10,000 awards annually - application period, Spring, awards announced in May

-Science Olympiad Alumni Research (SOAR) Grants for Science Olympiad alumni doing breakthrough research at US universities - two $25,000 awards annually - application period, Spring 2023, awards announced July 2023
+Science Olympiad Alumni Research (SOAR) Grants for Science Olympiad alumni doing breakthrough research at US universities - two $25,000 awards annually - application period, Spring, awards announced in July

-Science Olympiad State Incentive Grants to expand programming at the state chapter level - two $10,000 awards and one $5,000 award annually - application period, Spring 2023, awards announced July 2023
+Science Olympiad State Incentive Grants to expand programming at the state chapter level - two $10,000 awards and one $5,000 award annually - application period, Spring, awards announced in July

-Science Olympiad Diverse Teachers Initiative to incentivize students to become STEM teachers in high-need communities - $25,000 in support to a pre-selected partner organization or university
+Science Olympiad Diverse Teachers Initiative to incentivize students to become STEM teachers in high-need communities - $25,000 in direct scholarship support to pre-service STEM teachers

 The Science Olympiad USA Foundation will accept donations to support these four core areas as well as general support for Science Olympiad, Inc. For more information on donations, bequests and planned giving, please contact Board President and Science Olympiad CEO Jenny Kopach at [email protected].